netpawn/netpawn/README.md

-- 👋 Hi, I’m @netpawn
+- 👋 Hi, I’m @netpawn.
+Just an italian man who loves pizza, pasta and hacking.
-- 👀 I’m interested in CyberSecurity.
-Security operations, threat intelligence, blue team, networking, and social engineering.
+- 👀 I’m interested in Cybersecurity: digital forensics, threat hunting and threat intelligence, blue team operations, networking, and social engineering.
 - 🌱 I’m currently working with SIEMS and learning about OSINT and its applications.
 - 📫 If you want to reach me: netpawn@proton.me
 - Here's a joke for you: